uvaai/pdp/_schedules/1 Computational Science/index.md

 Wouter Vrielink (teacher)

-You can reach us at <minorai@mprog.nl> for any practical matters or other questions.
+You can reach us at <scientific@mprog.nl> for any practical matters or other questions.

 ## Getting started